Best VPN services: Reviews and buying advice

 It’s hard to select the best overall VPN.
 Some services are weaker on privacy, but are significantly easier to use, while others could stand an interface redesign.

 Nevertheless, the point of a VPN is to remain private and to have your internet activity kept as private as possible.
 For that reason, we’re choosing Mullvad as the best overall VPN (see our full review of Mullvad).
-The interface needs a lot of work, but the company does a great job at privacy.
+The company recently released an overhauled desktop client, and the VPN does a great job at privacy.
 Mullvad doesn’t ask for your email address, and you can mail your payment in cash if you want to.
 Like many other VPNs, Mullvad has a no-logging policy and doesn’t even collect any identifying metadata from your usage.

-Mullvad is also fast, even if it’s not the fastest VPN we’ve tested.
-Add a more user-friendly interface and Mullvad would be nearly unbeatable.
+Mullvad is also fast, though not the fastest VPN we’ve tested.
+Last year, we said if Mullvad added a more user-friendly interface it would be nearly unbeatable and that is definitely the state of affairs at this writing.

 CyberGhost gives Mullvad some stiff competition in the speed department, especially for locations in North America and Europe.
 It does a good job protecting user anonymity, too—requiring no identifying information and using a third-party service for payment processing—albeit not to the same degree as Mullvad.
 Add to that CyberGhost’s unique, easy-to-use interface, good price, and streaming unblocking (although not for Netflix), and this VPN is a solid choice.
 (See our full review of CyberGhost.)